-STOP THE ENGINE BEFORE CARRYING OUT INSPECTION AND MAINTENANCE Always stop the machine on firm flat ground and stop the engine before ٠ OFF ACC carrying out inspection and maintenance.
-ON If it is necessary to run the engine when carrying out maintenance, such ٠ as when cleaning the inside of the radiator, place the safety lock lever in the LOCK position and carry out the operation with two workers.
-START One worker should sit in the operator's seat so that he can stop the engine ٠ immediately if necessary.
-He should also be extremely careful not to touch any lever by mistake.
-Touch the levers only when they have to be operated.
-The worker carrying out the maintenance should be extremely careful not to touch or get caught in any moving parts.
+STOP THE ENGINE BEFORE CARRYING OUT INSPECTION AND MAINTENANCE

+- ◆ Always stop the machine on firm flat ground and stop the engine before carrying out inspection and maintenance. - If it is necessary to run the engine when carrying out maintenance, such as when cleaning the inside of the radiator, place the safety lock lever in the LOCK position and carry out the operation with two workers.

+♦ The worker carrying out the maintenance should be extremely careful not to touch or get caught in any moving parts.